SLO

 Why is it that for such a long time no one knew of Magdalena Gornik?

-There are many explanation for this.
+There are many explanations for this.
 The first was certainly the very sensationalistic fraud of “Johanna of Vodice” (Ivana Jerovšek), which happened after Magdalena's death.
 From 1912 to 1913, Ivana Jerovšek of Vodice near Ljubljana imitated Magdalena’s visions and staged false bleeding with the help of a tube and animal blood.
 She garnered much attention from those in civil and ecclesiastical circles.
 Ivana was arrested and in her court trial she admitted her guilt, stating that even as a child she knew about Magdalena Gornik and that she imitated Magdalena’s visions.
 This fraud caused people to begin equating Magdalena Gornik with Johanna of Vodice; thus, trampling Magdalena's name in the mud.
 In addition, the grip of communism, which restricted religious freedom for many years, contributed greatly to the apparent decline.
 However, despite being deprived of her good name, Magdalena always aroused astonishment and interest among the people.
 Word about her never died.
 Throughout all, people visited her grave, being convinced of her holiness.
 Upon the hundredth year anniversary of her death, a turn in fact took place – archives were discovered; research on her life began; and she was depicted in the fresco on the outside chapel in Kurešček.
-People en masse began to visit her grave, praying for her intercession.
+People began to visit her grave en masse, praying for her intercession.
 The number of expressions of gratitude and written testimonies of answered prayers for her intercession increased.
 We can say that her prediction (known by oral tradition) is being fulfilled, namely, that six generations (after approximately one hundred years) after her death miracles at her intercession will begin to occur.

 How is it possible to live 47 years without earthly food?